vertica/VerticaPy/README.md

 - **Data Ingestion**

-  VerticaPy allows users to ingest data from a diverse range of sources such as AVRO, Paqruet, CSV, JSON etc. With a simple command "[read_file](https://www.vertica.com/python/documentation_last/utilities/read_file/)", it automatically infers the source type as well as the data type.
+  VerticaPy allows users to ingest data from a diverse range of sources, such as AVRO, Paqruet, CSV, JSON etc. With a simple command "[read_file](https://www.vertica.com/python/documentation_last/utilities/read_file/)", VerticaPy automatically infers the source type and the data type.

   ```python
   verticapy.read_file(path="complex.csv")